 4) the U.S. apparel market is the largest in the world and American consumers are growing weary of cheaply-made goods made by exploited workers overseas, which is making space for domestic manufacturers and workers to enjoy a larger slice of the marketplace pie.

-5) according to The Autobiography of Frederick Douglass, massa fed his slaves sweet foods on days of rest to keep them sugar drunk and unable to organize.
+5) according to The Autobiography of Frederick Douglass, massa fed his slaves sweet foods on holidays to keep them sugar drunk and unable to organize.
 Today, corporations are keeping the masses chronically disorganized—particularly in communities of color—by getting them hooked on sugary drinks and other health-robbing, factory-manufactured “food.”

 But remember: “As Within, So Without.”
-In other words, I’m not trying to incite you to anger, but to rouse you to see opportunities to make your mark doing work that feels fun.
+In other words, I’m not trying to incite you to anger, but to rouse you to see opportunities to make your mark doing work that’s fun.
 If that’s your heart’s desire, click here.